 While using Energy Star-rated products has saved homeowners millions of dollars in energy bills since the program was launched in 1992, Energy Star also plays a role in reducing homeowners’ carbon footprints.
 The less energy each homeowner uses, the less power that is needed, and that translates to less use of fossil fuels and fewer greenhouse gas emissions.
 The Energy Star program has helped promote an estimated savings of 2 billion metric tons of greenhouse gas emissions since it was started.

-For more on the how the Energy Star logo can help you find efficient HVAC equipment, contact Stack Heating and Cooling.
+For more on the how the Energy Star logo can help you find efficient HVAC equipment, contact Stack Heating, Cooling, Plumbing and Electric.
 We’ve provided quality service to our Lakewood-area customers since 1976.

 Our goal is to help educate our customers in Cleveland, Ohio about energy and home comfort issues (specific to HVAC systems).
 For more information about the Energy Star logo and other HVAC topics, download our free Home Comfort Resource guide.